• Home

 Leonardo’s vineyard was destroyed in 1943, during a bombing that miraculously spared the church of Santa Maria delle Grazie and the Atellani house.
 However, Expo 2015 was the occasion to bring the vineyard to a new life: a scientific committee did some studies on the soil and was able to find the type of vines that were planted there at the time of Leonardo, namely the Malvasia di Candia, coming from the hills near Piacenza.

-So the vineyard has been planted and Casa degli Atellani, which had been completely private until then, has opened its doors to the public, giving people the chance of admiring the work of Pietro Portaluppi and of enjoying the atmosphere of such a fascinating place.
+So the vineyard has been planted and Casa degli Atellani, which had been completely private until then, has opened its doors to the public, giving people the chance to admire the work of Pietro Portaluppi and enjoy the atmosphere of such a fascinating place.

 Leonardo’s vineyard